dkgangawat/bill-splitter/README.md

 ## Features

-- **Login/Signup Feature:** Users can sign up for an account or log in using existing credentials.
-Bonus: Google OAuth for seamless login.
+- **Login/Signup Feature:** Users can sign up for an account or log in using existing credentials, Google OAuth for seamless login.

 - **Friend Management:** Users can add friends using their email IDs.